PFK-Scheppach/next-shadcn-dashboard-starter/README.md

 ##### Environment Configuration Setup

 To configure the environment for this project, refer to the `env.example.txt` file.
-This file contains the necessary environment variables required for authentication and error tracking.
+This file contains the necessary environment variables required for authentication, error tracking and connecting to WooCommerce.

 You should now be able to access the application at http://localhost:3000.